vmware-archive/isv-portal/docs/getting-started.md

 ## Step 4.
 Validate the design

-Pivotal is a strong believer in lean and agile development and the notion of delivering a Minimally Viable Product (MVP) to our customers as quickly as possible.
+Pivotal is a strong believer in lean and agile development and the notion of delivering a Minimal Viable Product (MVP) to our customers as quickly as possible.
 So we always look for [staged approaches](stages.md) to the development of the integration, and only plan the upcoming stage in great detail.